-It’s been more than a year since COVID-19 first began impacting our lives.
-If you are one of the many who canceled a doctor appointment, postponed an annual mammogram or put off another screening, now is the time to schedule these important check-ins and take care of your health.
+If you are one of the many who canceled a doctor appointment, postponed an annual mammogram or put off another screening during the pandemic, now is the time to schedule these important check-ins and take care of your health.

 Beaumont recommends several different screenings, tests and preventative health measures designed to keep you healthy and to help your doctor catch certain conditions before they become more serious.